Rural Data Portal

 This portal supports an ongoing research program focused on rural health and the social determinants of health in Canada.
 The team develops open data resources and conducts analysis on service accessibility, population health indicators, and rural community wellbeing.

-Everything published here is intended for researchers, policymakers, public health professionals, and community partners, and is paired with a plain-language summary so the work is legible beyond the academy.
+Everything published here is intended for researchers, policymakers, public health professionals, and community partners, and is paired with a plain-language summary so the work is useful beyond the academy.

 How to cite